graphile/fireside/README.md

 ### Goals

-Our hope is to foster a warm and welcoming atomsphere where any participant can explore any relevant topic with questions and discussions, leading to a greater sense of community ownership over the running of and direction of our various open source projects.
+Our hope is to bring together small focused groups of contributors in a welcoming environment to discuss the direction, issues, and gaps in the available knowledge base of our projects and to empower them to get more involved.

 ### Code of Conduct